Christer Boucht

+Christer Boucht (4 March 1911 – 21 May 2009) was a Finland-Swedish lawyer, adventure traveler and writer.

+Biography

+Boucht was born in Vaasa, Finland, and his parents were Harald Boucht, who held the title of hovrättsråd, and Beda Finnilä.
+He married Inga Ulrika Stenberg in 1941.
+Boucht graduated from Vasa svenska samskola in 1930, received a law degree from the University of Helsinki in 1937, became a varatuomari in 1940, and obtained a licentiate in law in 1945.

-Christer Boucht, born 4 March 1911 in Vaasa, Finland, and died 21 May 2009, in the same city.
-He was a Finnish-Swedish lawyer, adventure traveler and writer.
-Christer Boucht served as a young reserve officer in both the Winter War and the Continuation War.
+Boucht served as a young reserve officer in both the Winter War and the Continuation War.
 In 1966 he was the first man from Finland to cross the Greenland ice on skis and by dog team.
 He has written several books on his polar expeditions in northern Canada and the journey across Greenland.
-In some of his books, he has also described the experiences from Finlands wars during the second world war.
+In some of his books, he has also described the experiences from Finland's wars during the Second World War.

+Boucht founded his own law firm in 1941.
+He ended his professional career in 2000, when at the age of 89 he was the country's oldest active lawyer.
+Boucht also worked as a politician.
+He was a member of the Vaasa City Council from 1947 to 1990 and of the City Board from 1958 to 1962.
+He was a member of Folktinget from 1951 to 1988.

-Christer Boucht was for many years an active member in the Finnish Arctic Society and in 2002 he became honorary member of the Society.
+Boucht was for many years an active member in the Finnish Arctic Society and in 2002 he became honorary member of the Society.
+His archive is held by the Society of Swedish Literature in Finland.

+Boucht died in Vaasa at the age of 98 in 2009.